rmrobinson/travel-content/content/2021-09-northern-ontario/_index.md

 Overall I would highly recommend a visit to Northern Ontario!

-Note: the yellow lightning bolts on the map below represent a Tesla Supercharger, while hte green lightning bolts represent a more typical charging point.
+Note: the yellow lightning bolts on the map below represent a Tesla Supercharger, while the green lightning bolts represent a more typical charging point.